TankalaSatyaSai/Project-CoBALT/README.md

 - Swarm and multiple robots coordination in the warehouse environment
 - Human and robot collaboration where we may use interfaces to communicate goals, preferences, or changes in the task to the robot swarm, allowing for dynamic adjustments in real-time.
 - Usage of Joy stick and Joy nodes

+### Various swarm algorithms researched

+- Ant Colony Optimization (ACO):
+        ACO is inspired by the foraging behavior of ants.
+Ants deposit pheromones to communicate with each other, and the algorithm uses these artificial pheromones to find optimal paths in combinatorial optimization problems.

+- Particle Swarm Optimization :
+        This is inspired by the social behavior of bird flocks and fish schools.
+Particles (representing potential solutions robot in our case) adjust their positions based on their own experience and the best solution found by any particle in the swarm.

+- Artificial Bee Colony :
+        Inspiration from Bee Foraging.
+The algorithm simulates the exploration-exploitation trade-off observed in bees' search for food sources.

+- Bacterial Foraging Optimization (BFO):
+        BFO models the chemotactic movement of bacteria towards nutrient-rich areas.
+The algorithm simulates the bacterial foraging process, including chemotaxis, reproduction, and elimination-dispersal events.

+- Firefly Algorithm :
+        Bioluminescent Communication: The Firefly Algorithm is inspired by the flashing behavior of fireflies.
+Fireflies use bioluminescence to attract mates, and the algorithm models the optimization process based on the attractiveness of solutions.

+- Wolf Pack Algorithm:
+       WPA is inspired by the cooperative hunting behavior of wolf packs.
+It involves alpha, beta, and omega wolves that represent the best, intermediate, and worst solutions in the optimization space.

+- Fish Schooling Algorithm :
+        FSA is inspired by the collective behavior of fish in schools.
+It mimics the coordinated movement of fish to optimize solutions through interactions between individuals in the algorithmic school.

+- Bee Colony Algorithm :
+        BCA is inspired by the swarming behavior of honeybees.
+It mimics the collective decision-making process of bees in choosing a new nest location during swarming.

+- Plant Growth Algorithm (PGA):
+        PGA simulates the growth and development process observed in plants.
+The algorithm models the growth of roots, stems, and leaves to optimize solutions in a search space.

+- Spider Monkey Optimization (SMO):
+         SMO is inspired by the foraging behavior of spider monkeys.
+The algorithm mimics their movements in search of optimal food sources and exploration and exploitation.

+- Cuckoo Search Algorithm :
+        CSA is inspired by the brood parasitism of cuckoo birds.
+The algorithm includes a mechanism where certain eggs (solutions) are laid by host birds (exploited solutions), simulating the optimization process.

+- Fungal Foraging Optimization Algorithm :
+        FOA is inspired by the foraging behavior of fungi.
+The algorithm simulates the growth and branching patterns of fungal mycelium to optimize solutions in the search space.

+- Algae-Inspired Algorithm (AIA):
+        AIA draws inspiration from the photosynthetic and growth processes of algae.
+The algorithm incorporates mechanisms inspired by algae behavior to optimize solutions in a search space.

+- A RRT (A-Star Rapidly Exploring Random Tree):*
+        Combination of A and RRT:* A* RRT is a hybrid algorithm combining the A* search algorithm and Rapidly Exploring Random Trees (RRT).
+It aims to find an optimal path in a space efficiently by using branches of trees ideas

+- Flock of Birds Algorithm:
+        Collective Movement of Birds: FBA is inspired by the coordinated movement of bird flocks.
+The algorithm mimics the collective behavior of birds in a flock to optimize solutions through interactions between individuals.

 ## Codes and their execution :
 ### 1.For communication between RPI and controller : In the /Devesh/control_and_comminication folder execute